-2. Extraordinary events and external factors in the shipping world
+Reason #2.
+Extraordinary events and external factors in the shipping world

-Another example is the vessel blockage in the Suez Canal in March 2021.
+One recent example is the vessel blockage in the Suez Canal in March 2021.
 The blockage made it hard to ship cargo smoothly and without any delay.
 With about 12% of global trade passing through the Suez Canal per year, the trade route provides the shortest sea link between Asia and Europe.
 And the blockage has exactly stopped this global trade for a week at the end of March.
-Now, delays are continuing, and on top of that, equipment and space on vessels are lacking.
+Now, cargo delays are continuing, and on top of that, equipment and space on vessels are lacking.

 These factors should play a role when forecasting your supply chain.
-To prepare yourself, check out the different methods of supply chain forecasting to make it easier for you to prepare for such events.
+To prepare yourself, check out the different methods of supply chain forecasting and make it easier for you to prepare for such events.

-3. Schedule changes and traffic challenges
+Reason #3.
+Schedule changes and traffic challenges

 Shipments might get delayed because of schedule changes or traffic challenges, especially when using Inland Transportation.
 This especially happens during peak seasons such as Chinese New Year or the holiday season.
 Many factories close for over a week during such holidays, with full productivity not resuming for almost a month.For instance, Chinese New Year can be a common reason for lengthy China shipping delays.

-Logistics companies, carriers and shippers need to deal with this demand and the subsequent backlogs once regular working schedules resume.Therefore, we recommend always including extra days in your schedule, especially during peak seasons where congestions on the roads and around the ports can increase more than usual.
+Logistics companies, carriers and shippers need to deal with this demand and the subsequent backlogs and shipping delays once regular working schedules resume.Therefore, we recommend always including extra days in your schedule, especially during peak seasons where road and port congestions can increase more than usual.

 Reason #4.
 Issues at Customs

 To avoid such problems, take a look at the most important documents when shipping internationally.
 On our knowledge hub, we have compiled the most important ones in an easy-to-go-trough list for you.You can also rely upon our customs clearance services to help you navigate any unforeseen problems.

 Reason #5.
 Lack of clarity related to required actions

 With every shipment comes a set of actions to ensure it arrives timely.
 When the container arrives at the terminal, there are responsibilities on your end and ours as your logistics partner.

-6. Inadequate technology
+Reason #6.
+Inadequate technology

-Sometimes, delays might be caused by your logistics provider’s inadequate technology.
+Sometimes, shipping delays might be caused by your logistics provider’s inadequate technology.
 This can be outdated software or long processes to book your cargo via phone and email chains.

 If you are shipping with Twill, you can rest assured that we use the latest technology to transport your cargo quickly and track it.
-When booking with Twill, we are offering you various benefits such as:
+When booking with Twill, we are offer you various benefits such as: